 In the picture under the decay subheading above, a dental abscess is indicated by the blue arrows.

-It is extremely important to diagnose abscesses quickly because they can become very serious, very quickly and could cross the blood-brain barrier and could cause septic shock.
+It is extremely important to diagnose abscesses quickly because they can become very serious and could cross the blood-brain barrier and cause septic shock.

 Nasal polyps occur in the sinuses and can be seen on a panoramic x-ray.
-Usually, they are painless and caused by chronic inflammation from allergies, infections, asthma and some other conditions.
+Usually, they are painless and caused by chronic inflammation from allergies, infections, asthma, and other conditions.

-I once took a panoramic x-ray on a patient who was a 25-year-old male.
-We saw that he had a quite large nasal polyp, and I asked him if he ever had discomfort when flying.
+I once took a panoramic X-ray of a patient who was a 25-year-old male.
+We saw that he had quite a large nasal polyp, and I asked him if he ever had discomfort when flying.

 Cysts can form pretty much anywhere in the head and neck, but we watch out for them in the jaw bone.
-They should be monitored regularly because they can have serious adverse effects on health.
+They should be monitored regularly because they can seriously affect health.